zntheory/itu-bds-sdse/README.md

 > This contains the course materials for the ITU SDSE course 2024.
 >
 > Course Website Starter Template by Brian Holt.
+>
+> Content inspired in part by Maximiliano Firtman's Go course and ThePrimeagen's Git course.

 <h1 align="center">Course Website Starter Template</h1> <br>